-NAME, ADDRESS, AGE AND (YEAR FIRST ELECTED) PRINCIPAL OCCUPATION(S), DURING PAST FIVE YEARS AND OTHER INFORMATION PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR INDEPENDENT DIRECTORS (continued) Jorge A. Bermudez, ^{##} 69 (2020) Private Investor since prior to 2016.
-Formerly, Chief Risk Officer of Citigroup, Inc., a global financial services company, from November 2007 to March 2008, Chief Executive Officer of Citigroup's Commercial Business Group in North America and Citibank Texas from 2005 to 2007, and a variety of other executive and leadership roles at various businesses within Citigroup prior to then; Chairman (2018) of the Texas A&M Foundation Board of Trustees (Trustee since 2013) and Chairman of the Smart Grid Center Board at Texas A&M University since 2012; director of, among others, Citibank N.A. from 2005 to 2008, the Federal Reserve Bank of Dallas, Houston Branch from 2009 to 2011, the Federal Reserve Bank of Dallas from 2011 to 2017, and the Electric Reliability Council of Texas from 2010 to 2016.
-He has served as director or trustee of the AB Funds since January 2020.
-74 Moody's Corporation since April 2011 Michael J. Downey, ^{##} 77 (2005) Private Investor since prior to 2016.
+NAME, ADDRESS, AGE, (YEAR FIRST ELECTED) PRINCIPAL OCCUPATION(S) DURING PAST FIVE YEARS AND OTHER INFORMATION PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR DISINTERESTED DIRECT (continued) ORS Michael J. Downey, ## 77 (2005) Private Investor since prior to 2016.
 Formerly, Chairman of The Asia Pacific Fund, Inc. (registered investment company) since prior to 2016 until January 2019.
 From 1987 until 1993, Chairman and CEO of Prudential Mutual Fund Management, director of the Prudential mutual funds, and member of the Executive Committee of Prudential Securities, Inc. He has served as a director or trustee of the AB Funds since 2005.
-74 None Nancy P. Jacklin,## 72 (2006) Private Investor since prior to 2016.
+74 None Nancy P. Jacklin, ## 72 (2006) Private Investor since prior to 2016.
 Professorial Lecturer at the Johns Hopkins School of Advanced International Studies (2008-2015).
 U.S. Executive Director of the International Monetary Fund (which is responsible for ensuring the stability of the international monetary system), (December 2002-May 2006); Partner, Clifford Chance (1992-2002); Sector Counsel, International Banking and Finance, and Associate General Counsel, Citicorp (1985-1992); Assistant General Counsel (International), Federal Reserve Board of Governors (1982-1985); and Attorney Advisor, U.S. Department of the Treasury (1973-1982).
 Member of the Bar of the District of Columbia and of New York; and member of the Council on Foreign Relations.
 She has served as a director or trustee of the AB Funds since 2006 and has been Chair of the Governance and Nominating Committees of the AB Funds since August 2014.
-74 None

-NAME, ADDRESS, AGE AND (YEAR FIRST ELECTED) INDEPENDENT DIRECTORS PRINCIPAL OCCUPATION(S), DURING PAST FIVE YEARS AND OTHER INFORMATION PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR (continued) Jeanette W. Loeb, ^{##} 68 (2020) Chief Executive Officer of PetCareRx (e-commerce pet pharmacy) from 2002 to 2011 and 2015 to present.
+74 None Jeanette W. Loeb, ## 68 (2020) Chief Executive Officer of PetCareRx (e-commerce pet pharmacy) from 2002 to 2011 and 2015 to present.
 Director of New York City Center since 2005.
 She was a director of AB Multi-Manager Alternative Fund, Inc. (fund of hedge funds) from 2012 to 2018.
 Formerly, affiliated with Goldman Sachs Group, Inc. (financial services) from 1977 to 1994, including as a partner thereof from 1986 to 1994.
 She has served as director or trustee of the AB Funds since April 2020.
-74 Apollo Investment Corp. (business development company) since August 2011 Carol C. McMullen,## 65 (2016) Managing Director of Slalom Consulting (consulting) since 2014, private investor and a member of the Advisory Board of Butcher Box (since 2018).
+74 Apollo Investment Corp. (business development company) since August 2011 Carol C. McMullen, ## 65 (2016) Managing Director of Slalom Consulting (consulting) since 2014, private investor and a member of the Advisory Board of Butcher Box (since 2018).
 Formerly, member, Partners Healthcare Investment Committee (2010-2019); Director of Norfolk & Dedham Group (mutual property and casualty insurance) from 2011 until November 2016; Director of Partners Community Physicians Organization (healthcare) from 2014 until December 2016; and Managing Director of The Crossland Group (consulting) from 2012 until 2013.
 She has held a number of senior positions in the asset and wealth management industries, including at Eastern Bank (where her roles included President of Eastern Wealth Management), Thomson Financial (Global Head of Sales for Investment Management), and Putnam Investments (where her roles included Chief Investment Officer, Core and Growth and Head of Global Investment Research).
 She has served on a number of private company and non-profit boards, and as a director or trustee of the AB Funds since June 2016.
-74 None Garry L. Moody,## 68 (2008) Private Investor since prior to 2016.
-Formerly, Partner, Deloitte & Touche LLP (1995-2008) where he held a number of senior positions, including Vice Chairman, and U.S. and Global Investment Management Practice Managing Partner; President, Fidelity Accounting and Custody Services Company (1993-1995), where he was responsible for accounting, pricing, custody and reporting for the Fidelity mutual funds; and Partner, Ernst & Young LLP (1975-1993), where he served as the National Director of Mutual Fund Tax Services and Managing Partner of its Chicago Office Tax department.
-He is a member of the Trustee Advisory Board of BoardIQ, a biweekly publication focused on issues and news affecting directors of mutual funds.
-He is also a member of the Investment Company Institute's Board of Governors and the Independent Directors Council's Governing Council.
-He has served as a director or trustee, and as Chairman of the Audit Committees, of the AB Funds since 2008.
 74 None